14.6 C

 A small museum devoted to Bellman can be found in Stora Henriksvik on Långholmen.
 Due to its use as a customs house during Bellman’s lifetime and its mention in his work Fredmans Epistle No. 48, this location was historically significant.
 For those interested in Bellman’s songs and the cultural background of his time, the museum is a pleasant stop because it has a lovely café and garden.

 Bellman makes frequent references to Långholmen Island in his poetry, especially in relation to the spinning house that is mentioned in Fredman’s Epistles.
 Långholmens spinnhus was a women’s prison, established in 1649, where incarcerated women were forced to spin thread and perform other labor.
-Although the island has been turned into a recreational space, it still has historical significance because of Bellman’s life and contributions.
+Despite its transformation into a recreational space, Bellman’s life and contributions maintain the island’s historical significance.

 3. Gamla Stan (Old Town)